shanejansen/touchstone/README.md

    * `tests:` - Default: ./tests.
 The path to Touchstone tests for this service.
    * `port:` - Default: 8080.
 The port used for this service.
    * `dockerfile:` - Default: N/A. Used to containerize the service during `touchstone run`.
 If you are only running Touchstone locally, this can be omitted.
+   * `docker_image` - Default: N/A. An alternative to `dockerfile`.
+A Docker image used to containerize the service during `touchstone run`.
    * `docker_options` - Default: N/A. Additional [Docker options](https://docs.docker.com/engine/reference/commandline/run/#options) to apply to your container.
    * `availability_endpoint:` - Default: N/A. By default, Touchstone runs a Docker health check to determine the services' health.
 Supply this value to use URL based health checking.
 A HTTP status `2xx` must be returned from the endpoint to be considered healthy.
    * `num_retries:` - Default: 20.
 The number of times Touchstone will try to successfully call the `availability_endpoint`.